Donders-Institute/bidscoin/docs/bidsapps.rst

     options:
-      -h, --help            show this help message and exit -m MASKPATTERN, --maskpattern MASKPATTERN
+      -h, --help            show this help message and exit -m PATTERN, --maskpattern PATTERN
                             Globlike search pattern (relative to the subject/session folder) to select the images from which the defacemask is computed, e.g. 'anat/*_part- mag_*_T2starw*'.
-If not given then 'pattern' is used (default: None) -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
+If not given then 'pattern' is used (default: None) -p LABEL [LABEL ...], --participant LABEL [LABEL ...]
                             Space separated list of sub-# identifiers to be processed (the sub-prefix can be left out).
-If not specified then all participants will be processed will be processed (default: None)
+If not specified then all participants will be processed (default: None)
-      -o OUTPUT, --output OUTPUT
+      -o DESTINATION, --output DESTINATION
                             A string that determines where the defaced images are saved.
-It can be the name of a BIDS data type folder, such as 'anat', or of the derivatives folder, i.e. 'derivatives'.
-If output is left empty then the original images are replaced by the defaced images (default: None) -c, --cluster         Use the DRMAA library to submit the deface jobs to a high-performance compute (HPC) cluster (default: False)
+It can be the name of a BIDS datatype folder, such as 'anat', or of the derivatives folder, i.e. 'derivatives'.
+If output is left empty then the original images are replaced by the defaced images (default: None) -c [SPECS], --cluster [SPECS]
-      -n NATIVESPEC, --nativespec NATIVESPEC
+                            Use the DRMAA library to submit the deface jobs to a high-performance compute (HPC) cluster.
+You can add an opaque DRMAA argument with native specifications for your HPC resource manager (NB: Use quotes and include at least one space character to prevent premature parsing -- see examples) (default: None)
-                            Opaque DRMAA argument with native specifications for submitting deface jobs to the HPC cluster (NB: Use quotes and include at least one space character to prevent premature parsing) (default: -l walltime=00:30:00,mem=2gb) -a ARGS, --args ARGS  Additional arguments (in dict/json-style) that are passed to pydeface (NB:
+      -a DICT, --args DICT  Additional arguments (in dict/json-style) that are passed to pydeface (NB:
                             Use quotes).
 See examples for usage (default: {}) -f, --force           Process all images, regardless if images have already been defaced (i.e. if {"Defaced": True} in the json sidecar file) (default: False)